c-haisten/c2c_summit/c2c-summit-lab-guide.md

 ![Alt text for image](/screenshots/preventing-attacks-3.png "Optional title")

-2. Next, click on **Runtime** tab above.
+2. Next, click on **Runtime** tab on the summary view.
 Here we can view highlights from the container's behavior and see if there are any security concerns with what the container is doing.

-PLACEHOLDER FOR SCREENSHOT
+PLACEHOLDER FOR SCREENSHOT - Runtime Events

 #### Investigate for Incidents